 Fitbit Labs Dashboard

-A web-based component for Mood Log, Tennis, and Think Fast that allows you to view your history, insights, and trends over time is also coming soon.
+A web-based component for Mood Log, Tennis, and Think Fast that allows you to view your history, insights, and trends over time is available at fitbit.com/labs.

 Additional apps and clock faces from Fitbit Labs will be added to Fitbit OS throughout 2018 and beyond.